 PRIMAL VIRTUE LEADERSHIP

-Reduce burnout, increase commitment and learn to develop trustworthy and effective relationships with others through (first) developing an authentic and sustainable trust in your own decisions, actions, and abilities.
+Fostering credible, trustworthy, and consistently effective relationships with others, starts with developing an authentic and sustainable trust in our own decisions, actions, and abilities.

 “Self-trust is the most important,